U.S. Doping Control Certification Program

 All organizations subject to this Program shall provide the following documentation and information with their application for an initial certification, and upon request, at the time of re-certification.

 Completed application.
 (Note: Where USADA is not the SCA, the organization acting as SCA must submit an application.
-Organizations that utilize USADA as its Sample Collection Authority are not required to submit an application for certification under this program.)
+Organizations that utilize USADA as its SCA are not required to submit an application for certification under this program.)

 • Attestation that the organization is a Code Signatory (or is acting as an agent of a Code Signatory and, therefore, bound to abide by the Code and related International Standards) and that there is a basis for jurisdiction over athletes the organization intends to test.